-This technique allows operating through the urethra (without need to open) very large prostate, greater than 100 grams.
-These very large prostates are usually operated by open surgery that is much more aggressive and presents a very annoying postoperative period.
+This technique allows operating through the urethra (without the need to open) very large prostate, greater than 100 grams.
+These very large prostates are usually operated on by open surgery that is much more aggressive and presents a very annoying postoperative period.

-The enucleation of the BHP by means of Holmium Laser allows to nuclear of the benign growth that denominated adenoma.
+The enucleation of the BHP by means of Holmium Laser allows for nuclear of the benign growth that denominated adenoma.
 It is to do the same as open surgery but without opening.
 This adenoma after enucleation is pushed towards the bladder and with the help of a special instrument is fragmented and the fragments are extracted through the urethra.

-This treatment with Holmium Laser is a breakthrough: it allows one to treat prostates greater than 100 grams, the bleeding is minimal, the stay in the Hospital is of 24-48 hours, the probe stays of 2 to 3 days, the postoperative discomforts are minimal.
+This treatment with Holmium Laser is a breakthrough: it allows one to treat prostates greater than 100 grams, the bleeding is minimal, the stay in the Hospital is of 24-48 hours, the probe stays of 2 to 3 days, and the postoperative discomforts are minimal.

 e) Open Surgery